valiant logo

 Dodge 3700 GT, Coronado, Polara, Charger

-Special A-body models were made for Europe and South America; these were very similar to the US models in every way except trim and sheet metal.
+Special A-body cars were made for Europe and South America; these were very similar to the US cars in every way except trim and sheet metal.
 The Charger, in particular, was an imaginative variation on the US Valiant.

 The prototypical taxi for many years would be the Dodge Diplomat and Plymouth Gran Fury, both essentially fourth-generation Valiants (though officially the A-bodies ended when the F-bodies began, and likewise the M replaced the F - the similarities are fairly strong from F to M and not inconsiderable from A to F), but there were very few Valiant/Dart taxis.